 Before September 14th, it may be worth contacting your bank to find out which methods they’re planning on using when you’re sent your OTP.
 It will also give you an opportunity to update your contact details with your bank, including your mobile phone number if you have one.

 If you don’t currently have a mobile phone, now may be the time to take the plunge and purchase an easy to use Pay As You Go mobile phone.
 You can check the coverage at your home using OFCOM’s coverage checker.

-That way, when you come to buy your careline alarm online, you won’t have to abandon your online shopping cart.
+That way, when you come to buy your personal alarm online, you won’t have to abandon your online shopping cart.